yamin8000/InstaCLI/README.md

 #### Direct Message

 - [x] See your own direct message inbox
-- [x] Send direct message to multiple users
+- [x] Send a direct message to multiple users

 #### Media